 In that case, the rideshare company has to provide uninsured and underinsured motorist coverage for damages and injuries.

-When someone is in a car accident, they need to act quickly to protect their legal right to damages.
+When someone is in an Uber or Lyft accident, they need to act quickly to protect their legal right to damages.

 Unfortunately, moving fast can be an overwhelming challenge when dealing with the trauma of an injury.